Explore Dynamic Strength → Strength that moves

 When movement feels like something you have to force yourself through — when you're watching the clock, counting down the minutes, or dreading the session before it starts — consistency becomes a battle.
 Motivation fades.
 Sessions get skipped.
 Equipment gathers dust.

 The issue isn't willpower.
-It's that cardio is inherently monotonous.
+It's monotony.

-Repetitive, low-skill movement - Steady treadmill running, stationary cycling, or elliptical work gives your brain very little novelty.
+Repetitive, low-skill movement.
+Steady treadmill running, stationary cycling, or elliptical work gives your brain very little novelty.
 Attention drifts.
 Time feels slow.
 There's nothing new to process or master.

-Purposeless feeling - Running in place or cycling indoors can feel like meaningless movement rather than accomplishing a task or playing a game.
+Purposeless feeling.
+Running in place or cycling indoors can feel like meaningless movement rather than accomplishing a task or playing a game.
 Your brain is wired to dislike effort without clear purpose.

 The problem isn't the person.
 It's the design of traditional cardio.